310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/minitalk/midori_2.md

             {% bubble Midori smile %}
             Don't worry about it~♪ I can guarantee its quality, so please eat it while it's still fresh.

-            You'd definitely enjoy them fried eggplants or in a vegetable stew.
+            You'd definitely enjoy them fried or in a vegetable stew.
 Oh, I also recommend mapo eggplant.
 			{% endbubble %}
         </div>
     </div>